lissulmont/dc_take_home_test/TrackProposal.md

 ##Course 2: Data Imbalance and Data Augmentation

 Ever thought: "if only I had more data…"?
 Data augmentation answers that by making new data from the data you have!
 You will be using  [The Nature Conservancy Fisheries Monitoring](https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring) image dataset to classify six types of fish species.
 The catch is that three of the species make up less than 10% of the total data.
 This type of issue is called imbalanced data and it comes up often with real-world problems, where data is limited and imperfect.
-In this course, you will learn how tackle this problem with sampling and data augmentation methods.
+In this course, you will learn how to tackle this problem with sampling and data augmentation methods.

 ##### Learning Objectives:

-1. Learner will be able to evaluate data imablance and its affect on model performance using the F1-score and a confusion-matrix.
+1. Learner will be able to evaluate data imbalance and its effect on model performance using the F1-score and a confusion matrix.
-2. Learner will be able to explain the different advantages and disadvantages between oversampling and undersampling.
+2. Learner will be able to explain the different advantages and disadvantages of oversampling and undersampling.
 3. Learner will be able to list different data augmentation strategies and implement them

-#### Prerequsites:
+#### Prerequisites:

 - [Deep Learning in Python](https://www.datacamp.com/courses/deep-learning-in-python#!) because this course assumes fundamental knowledge in deep neural networks and Keras.